celsworth/lxp-bridge/README.md

 # lxp-bridge

+> **warning: this is under development and not ready for general consumption!**

+> more docs and features coming soon.

 lxp-bridge is a tool to get communications with a LuxPower inverter (commonly used with home-battery and solar setups) onto your MQTT network.

 It allows you to control your inverter locally without any dependence on the manufacturer's own servers in China.